Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Complete positivity multipliers properties for eigenvalues for a joint eigenvector of the Hecke operators

-Let $\D$ be the von Neumann subalgebra in $B(\ell^2(G))$ generated by the operators of left and right multiplication with elements in $\H$, that is by $L_\a = L_{t^\a}$, $R_\a = R_{t^\a}$, the left and right convoluters by the elements $t^\a \in \H$ that are associated to double cosets $\a = [\Gamma\sigma\Gamma]$, $\sigma$ in $G$.
+Let $\D$ be the von Neumann subalgebra in $B(\ell^2(G))$ generated by the operators of left and right multiplication with elements in $\H$, that is by $L_\a = L_{t^\a}$, $R_\a = R_{t^\a}$, the left and right convoluters by the elements $t^\a \in \H$, that are associated to double cosets $\a = [\Gamma\sigma\Gamma]$, $\sigma$ in $G$.

-From an algebra point of view $\D$ is isomorphic to $\H \otimes \H$, but when talking closures this might be false (e.g., see the action of the algebra $\D$ on the vector 1 (the unit of $G$), viewed as a vector [Po]).
+From an algebra point of view, the algebra $\D$ is isomorphic to $\H \otimes \H$, but, when taking closures, this might be false (e.g., see the action of the algebra $\D$ on the vector 1 (the unit of $G$), viewed as a vector in $\ell^2(G)$ (see [Po])).

 Let $P$ be the projection from $\ell^2(G)$ onto $\ell^2(\Gamma)$.
 Then, by property 2) in Remark~8, it follows that

 unless $\a = \beta$ in which case

 Then $\D$ has the following remarkable property: